Editorial note: an earlier version of this post first appeared on September 17, 2012. It was updated on October 9, 2020.

 - Vancouver facial slimming: how the face accumulates fat and what you can do with facial fat removal

-- Get Vancouver lip injections (in Surrey) by a qualified doctor, for fuller, more enhanced lips
+- Get Vancouver lip injections (in Surrey) by a qualified doctor or nurse, for fuller, more enhanced lips

-- Enhance your profile with a non-surgical nose job in Vancouver, performed by a licensed doctor (in Surrey)
+- Enhance your profile with a non-surgical nose job in Vancouver, performed by a licensed doctor or nurse (in Surrey)